JSandusky/unrimp/README.md

 Examples (just some high level keywords)
 ======
 - Microsoft Windows: "NVIDIA Optimus" and "AMD Dynamic Switchable Graphic" awareness to reduce the risk of getting the integrated graphics unit assigned when there's a dedicated graphics card as well
 - Memory leaks: On Microsoft Windows, "_CrtMemCheckpoint()" and "_CrtMemDumpAllObjectsSince()" is used by default to detect memory leaks while developing and not later on.
-In case something triggers, third parts tools to locate the memory leak in detail.
+In case something triggers, use third parts tools to locate the memory leak in detail.
 - Custom resolved MSAA for antialiased deferred rendering and temporal anti-aliasing
 - Gaussian blur, used to e.g. blur the transparent ImGui background
 - High dynamic range (HDR) rendering with adaptive luminance